tobiasbriones/blog/math/pi-day-2024-03-14/index.md

 existential quantification model (∃).
 [2]

-The duality in both product and sum types is also reflected in their notations since both can use the capital pi letter.
+The duality in both product and sum types is also reflected in their notations since both can use the capital Pi letter.
 Dependent product types are denoted under $$\prod$$, while dependent sum types, or **dependent coproducts**, are denoted under $$\sum$$ but also $$\coprod$$ [7].

-The capital pi symbol (Π) is present in a vast amount of math and computer science, as shown with dependent products/coproducts with their duality and further relations in other domains like logic.
+The capital Pi symbol (Π) is present in a vast amount of math and computer science, as shown with dependent products/coproducts with their duality and further relations in other domains like logic.

 ---

-After noticing the magnificence of the symbol Π, we can explore how the constant pi (π) can be expressed as an infinite product.
+After noticing the magnificence of the symbol Π, we can explore how the constant Pi (π) can be expressed as an infinite product.

 The number π equals the Wallis product [1]: